syncfusion-content/javascript-docs/js/Grid/Columns.md

 ## Column Template

-Html templates can be specified in the [`template`](http://help.syncfusion.com/js/api/ejgrid#members:columns-template "template") property of the particular column as a string (html element) or ID of the template’s HTML element.
+Html templates can be specified in the [`template`](http://help.syncfusion.com/js/api/ejgrid#members:columns-template "template") property of the particular column as a string (html element) or ID of the template's HTML element.

 You can use JsRender syntax in the template.
 For more information about JsRender syntax, please refer [this link](http://www.jsviews.com/#jsrapi "this link").